-Through our Managed Detection and Response (MDR) service offering, Context has experience of monitoring a diverse range of businesses using a wide variety of tooling, across the entirety of the technology stack (network / cloud / endpoint).
-In situations where EDR is not available, all is not lost!
-Native Windows Event Logging can yield valuable information relating to suspicious activity, and actually supplement EDR tooling in certain scenarios.
-This blog outlines some examples of where to focus your detection efforts for quick win results, and explores some of the considerations surrounding the development of a Windows log collection strategy.
+Through our Managed Detection and Response (MDR) service, Context has experience of monitoring a diverse range of businesses using a wide variety of tooling, across the entirety of the technology stack (network / cloud / endpoint).
+Here we outline where to focus your detection efforts for quick win results, and explore some of the considerations surrounding the development of a Windows log collection strategy.

 Some examples of “low hanging fruit” that are ripe for detection: